fvera002/rshell/README.md

 ####Bugs HW2: rshell piping.
-* Chaining multiple output redirections with input redirection does not match behavior that UNIX bash does.
-Further explanation about this is found above on the overview.
+* Chaining multiple input redirections does not match UNIX bash behavior.
+Further explanation about this is found above on the overview section.